 Many chocolate candy recipes call for the chocolate to be "tempered" before use.
 Tempering refers to a process of heating and cooling the chocolate to specific temperatures so that the cocoa butter in the chocolate forms even crystals.
 Tempering is not a mysterious or difficult process, but it can take a little practice before it becomes second nature.

 Tempered chocolate has a shiny appearance, a hard, crisp snap when broken and stays stable at room temperature.
 Chocolate that is out of temper might look streaky or gray on the surface, and have a crumbly or densely chewy texture.
-Chocolate does not always need to be tempered; for instance, tempering is unnecessary when chocolate will be combined with other ingredients for baking or when being melted for ganache.
+Chocolate does not always need to be tempered; for instance, tempering is unnecessary when chocolate will be combined with other ingredients for baking or when being melted for the ganache.
 However, if you are going to be dipping centers in chocolate or making solid chocolate candies, you will want to temper your chocolate to produce a stable, beautiful, appetizing candy.